PombertLab/SYNY/README.md

   	- Dotplots (in PNG/SVG format) from minimap2 PAF alignments (.mmap.)
   	- Dotplots (in PNG/SVG format) from protein clusters found with SYNY (.gap_0., .gap_1., ...)
   - HEATMAPS:
-    - Heatmaps (in PNG/SVG format) summarizing the percentages of colinear bases in pairwise alignments (.mmap.)
+    - Heatmaps (in PNG/SVG format) summarizing the percentages of collinear bases in pairwise alignments (.mmap.)
     - Heatmaps (in PNG/SVG format) summarizing the percentages of proteins found in clusters (.gap_0., .gap_1., ...)
 - SEQUENCES:
   - GENOMES: